Ski Hotham

 Another strength of Hotham Resort is the “Extreme Zone”.
 Whilst potentially exaggerating the extremeness of the area, most of it consists of easy double black diamond treeless terrain at the top which fans down to tight gullies, small cliffs, gnarly rocky lines, plenty of trees (in Lindsay’s) and creeks (don’t be a Mary and slide into the creek), so it’s aptly rated as expert terrain.

 All the runs in the Extreme Zone provide something a little different.
-It’s all fab but the lines are just not long enough and doing loops of this area can take a while because it requires two lifts to get there, a traverse along a gnarly narrow trail (which loses a few snowboarders!) and then a skate (or shuffle) along a trail.
+It’s all fab but the lines are just not long enough and doing loops of this area can take a while because it requires two lifts to get there, a traverse along a gnarly narrow trail (which loses a few snowboarders!) and then a skate (or shuffle) along a trail to get back out.
 Some runs to the skiers’ left can also require creek jumping if it’s not covered in.

 Sidecountry

-With just a short hike, Golden Point offers some nice treed slackcountry terrain that terminates at the Blue Ribbon lift.
+With just a short hike, Golden Point offers some nice treed slackcountry terrain that terminates just opposite the Blue Ribbon & Village lift.

 Backcountry